 The College of Engineering invites approximately the top 10% of incoming freshmen into the Honors Program based on a comprehensive application review.
 (Please note: eligibility criteria are subject to change at any time.)
 Select transfer students will be invited to join the Program upon admission.
 Students who do not enter the College of Engineering with honors at the time of admission to UCSB may apply to join the program between first and second year after completing at least 36 letter-graded units with a cumulative GPA of 3.5 or higher, or between second and third year after completing at least 72 letter-graded units with a cumulative GPA of 3.5 or higher.
-Students may not join the Honors Program the summer between their junior and senior curriculum year.
+The last opportunity to join the Honors Program is the summer after the sixth regular quarter at UCSB.